“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 “For the best return on your money, pour your purse into your head.” – Benjamin Franklin.

-Before picking one site over the other, you must determine the overall quality of the proposed classes on each site and whether they are worth your time and offer value.
+Before picking one side over the other, you must determine the overall quality of the proposed classes on each site and whether they are worth your time and offer value.
 This is especially true for Udemy, as there is no option to preview the course before purchasing it.

 Here, I will go over the essentials of the course that would determine its quality and value; instructors, pace, course length, and structure.